John F. Kennedy University

-John F. Kennedy University was a private university based in California with offices in San Jose, California.
+John F. Kennedy University was a private university with offices in San Jose, California, United States.
 The university was founded in 1965 to offer degrees and certificates for non-traditional higher education students, taught mostly by adjunct faculty.
 In April 2009, the university became an affiliate of the National University System, initially as an independent university.
 The institution closed in 2020 with programs transferred to other National University schools.

 Academics

 The institution was organized as a collegiate university comprising four constituent colleges which conferred undergraduate and graduate degrees in museum studies, business, psychology, law, and medicine.
 The university did not own a traditional campus and instead taught either through distance education or blended learning.
 Physical locations of the university for blended learning programs were typically housed in leased office sites and business parks.

 College of Undergraduate Studies

 John F. Kennedy University College of Undergraduate Studies was accredited by the WASC Senior College and University Commission (one of the successors of the Western Association of Schools and Colleges).
 The college offered certificate programs, undergraduate degrees, and graduate degrees, including a JD-MBA dual degree and MBA.
 The college also housed the university's experimental Institute of Entrepreneurial Leadership (IEL) which offered certificate programs and low-cost office spaces.
 The Sanford Institute of Philanthropy was also housed at the college.